 The solution to this problem was cheap and easy: self-watering containers.
 These are large-volume planters that have a built-in water reservoir in the base that only needs filling periodically.
 The plants growing in the container send roots down into a wicking basket in this reservoir so that they can access water whenever they need.
 Having gardened the past 15 years as a transient renter with no ground of my own, improvised portable containers have been a vital part of growing my own food.

 Last year I built eight of these containers with materials we scored at garage sales and thrift stores.
 Lining the South side of our deck, the containers grew 12-foot tall scarlet runner beans, sunflowers, and indeterminate tomatoes that, by August, connected with our wooden awnings and provided full shade to our house.
 On average I watered these containers once a week, even during stretches of continuous 30+ degree days.
-The bonus of these planters is that the scarlet runner flowers brought hummingbirds, bees, and butterflies outside our window the full season through, which was beautiful daily entertainment for us and continuous forage for them.
+The bonus of these planters is that the scarlet runner flowers brought hummingbirds, bees, and butterflies outside our window the full season through, which was daily entertainment for us and continuous forage for them.

 - large rubbermaid tote

 - 1.5″ wide pvc pipe, slightly longer than tote height

 - 3 litres of peat, coir, raw wool or other water-absorbing material

 - small piece hardware cloth or burlap, slightly larger than size of tote lid